 Professional Employer Organization

 It is responsible for paying employee wages, withholding taxes and payments to third parties, administering benefits and other administrative and human resources duties and responsibilities.
+The host company retains day-to-day control over the employee while delegating the tedious administrative aspect to a trusted third party, New Horizons Global Partners.

 The PEO can help recruit top talent and help with the onboarding process.
 It then provides ongoing services to the foreign company while the company handles the daily management of the employee.
+It also handles all compliance matters so that the business remains compliant with relevant governmental authorities.

 You may have existing relationships with Chinese partners who can provide you with import and export services and assist you with logistics.
 With this setup, you control all financial operations in your home country.
 No capital investment is necessary for this approach and the structure can be in place very quickly.